pkseeg/personal-website/content/publication/severity-detection/index.md

 ---
-title: "Consumtion as Therapy: Individual and Country Factor effects on Stress and Optimism During a Sustained Stressor"
+title: "Identifying the Perceived Severity of Patient-Generated Telemedical Queries Regarding COVID: Developing and Evaluating a Transfer Learning-Based Solution"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here